-High intensity workouts are all the rage right now.
-With many new gyms opening up that specialise in HIIT training and shorter workouts, I’m sure many of us have asked the question “do they really work?”.
-I have been a huge advocate of shorter workouts and HIIT training since I became a personal trainer and released my Bikini Body Guide.
-If you're not familiar with this style of training, you're probably thinking that "shorter equals easier", but that is certainly not the case!
-However, they are a great way to minimise the time you spend working out.
-So I have put together some pros and cons of shorter workouts here:
+High-intensity workouts are all the rage right now.
+With many new gyms opening up that specialise in HIIT workouts and shorter workouts, I’m sure many of us have asked the question “Do they really work?”.
+I have been a huge advocate of shorter workouts and HIIT training since I became a personal trainer and released my programs.

-If you plan on only completing high Intensity workouts it is SO important you give your body enough time to rest and recuperate.
-This is something that is non-negotiable, otherwise you may find yourself burning out very quickly, which can certainly impede on your fitness goals.
+If you plan on doing only high-intensity workouts, it’s SO important you give your body time to rest and recover.
+Without enough recovery time, you may find yourself burning out quickly, which can actually hinder your fitness goals.

-If you are new to training or have not trained in a while, then it’s likely that your muscles are not yet conditioned to deal with these type of workouts.
-This is why I recommend that all beginners spend a few weeks building a base level of cardio fitness before starting my BBG / SWK programs.
-HIIT training is awesome but like mentioned above, it can also take a toll on your body, so it’s always super important to make sure you are completing it correctly.
+If you’re new to training or haven’t trained in a while, then your muscles may not be conditioned to deal with these high-intensity type workouts.
+That’s why I encourage beginners, or anyone who finds my workouts challenging at first, to spend time building up their fitness level through the pre-training weeks of my programs.
+HIIT training is awesome, but as I mentioned earlier, it can take a toll on your body.
+It’s important to make sure you’re progressing and able to complete the workouts correctly.

-If you are beginner, incorrect technique can also increase your risk of injury.
-Start slow and gradually increase the intensity as your fitness increases and make sure that you focus heavily on using correct form when you train.
-I personally believe that 10 jump squats done with correct form is always better than 30 incorrect ones.
-And if that means that you’re a little slower in your group fitness class, then don’t worry!
+Using the incorrect technique can also increase your risk of injury.
+It’s best to start slow and learn the correct form first.
+Then you can gradually increase the intensity of your workouts as your fitness increases.
+I believe that doing 10 burpees with correct form is better than doing 30 incorrect ones, even if it takes a little longer!